 You’ve told me quite a lot about your career pathways.
-What is important for me is that I am able to build a toolkit of skills to enhance my overall performance as a financial services manager.
-Therefore, in 5 years, I like to think that I would have proven my value and received the opportunity to move into a leadership role in financial services, an area that I currently have limited exposure to.
+What is important for me is that I am able to build a toolkit of skills to enhance my overall performance as an asset management or financial services manager.
+Therefore, in 5 years, I like to think that I would have proven my value and received the opportunity to move into a leadership role in asset management or financial services, an area that I currently have limited exposure to.

 #2 Take control: set your own milestones that speak to the needs of the business

 Think about the role you’re interviewing for.
 Does it entail a 2, 3 or 5-year plan?
 Will long term planning be a part of the role?
 If it is, then ‘yourself’ in 5 years is you having delivered the objectives contained in your business plan.
 Tailor it to the organisation you are interviewing for and their objectives.
 If they are talking about long term change or business transformation, how does the role in question feed into these larger programmes, and how can you use this information to visualise the ‘future you’?